Underwater Welding Equipment: Diving Helmet

 3. Cheaper (product and maintenance)

-A full-face diving mask doesn’t seal off the welder divers head from polluted material, and it doesn’t have the reinforced top and sides that protect commercial divers from heavy objects falling on them.
+But you can’t use a mask on HAZMAT jobs or heavy construction projects.
+A full-face diving mask doesn’t seal off the divers head from polluted material, and it doesn’t have the reinforced top and sides that protect divers from heavy objects falling on them.
 In addition, the full-face diving mask doesn’t provide the crystal clear communication that high quality diving helmets possess.

 No matter what brand or size, diving helmets have a relatively equal amount of visibility compared to each other.
 Modern helmet face masks come in the “bean” or rectangular shape, though the bean is often used for space efficiency on open circuit diving helmets.
 Here’s a few tips to remember for finding optimum visibility.